OrianaVenture/VentureValheim/MultiplayerTweaks/README.md

 * Toggle Valkyrie opening cut scene.
 * Add Hugin tutorials to the seen list when tutorials are turned off.
 * Toggle or customize the "I have arrived!" message on new player connection.
-* Toggle the visibility of the Haldor, Hildir, and Start Temple Map Pins.
+* Toggle the visibility of the Haldor, Hildir, Bog Witch, and Start Temple Map Pins.
 * Toggle player Map Position Icons always on or off.
 * Toggle PVP always on or off.
 * Toggle teleporting on death, or only on PVP deaths.